-“Take time to be an impartial observer of life particularly when an ending is causing despair.”
-Lao Tzuadvertisement - learn more
+“Take time to be an impartial observer of life, particularly when an ending is causing despair.”

 We don’t need to be anything or anyone.
 We need to impress no one.
-As a society we have become concerned with having the latest fashions, how we look and impressing others.
+As a society we have become concerned with having the latest fashions and technology, with how we look, and with impressing others.
 What for?
 Who cares?
 We are trying to fulfil other people’s expectations of us.
 That doesn’t really make any sense.
-It just drives us to distraction, always trying to prove ourselves to others.
-Even when we succeed at creating the right look, social status, image or whatever it is we are trying to achieve, most people don’t notice.
+It just drives us to distraction, as we’re always trying to prove ourselves to others.
+Even when we succeed at creating the right look, social status, image, or whatever it is we are trying to achieve, most people don’t notice.
 So why bother?
 Our preoccupation with our exterior persona has diverted us from our true self.
-Once we have let go of our ego state we feel a freedom a freedom that allows us to truly experience life to its fullest without the weight of expectation holding us back.
+Once we have let go of our ego state we feel a freedom — a freedom that allows us to truly experience life to its fullest without the weight of expectation holding us back.

 2. Learn From Masters

-Today there are growing trends toward living a holistic, sustainable lifestyle with a focus on quality of life, not quantity.
-We are moving into a period where we will see an ever increasing focus on personal development and contribution to society.
+People are increasingly moving toward living a holistic, sustainable lifestyle with a focus on quality of life rather than quantity of things.
+We are moving into a period where we will see an ever-increasing focus on personal development and contribution to society.
 People have been living like this for many decades, yet for the majority, it continues to be a challenge to balance work with lifestyle.
 The meaning of life is elusive, with the wealth of the 21st century providing humanity with many distractions.
 Technological advancements provide entertainment and lifestyle opportunities that only decades before did not exist.
-Practice being in the moment and experiencing the sensations, feelings and emotions every moment has to offer.
-Our potential is limitless, we just have to be aware that our life is a function of our habits and manage these accordingly.
+Practice being in the moment and experiencing the sensations, feelings, and emotions every moment has to offer.
+Our potential is limitless; we just have to be aware that our life is a function of our habits and manage them accordingly.

 5. Understand You Create Your Own Experiences

 “Experience is not what happens to a man.
 It is what a man does with what happens to him.”